-REGIONAL PLANNING COMMISSION FOR JEFFERSON, ORLEANS, PLAQUEMINES, ST. BERNARD AND ST. TAMMANY PARISHES RPC Title VI Program
+REGIONAL PLANNING COMMISSION for JEFFERSON, ORLEANS, PLAQUEMINES, ST. BERNARD, ST. CHARLES, ST. JOHN THE BAPTIST, ST. TAMMANY & TANGIPAHOA PARISHES

-Introdu 0 ced by Richard Kelley ,

-seconded by Steve Stefancik ,

-On the14 day of May , 2013.
+RPC Title VI Program

-WHEREAS, the Regional Planning Commission (RPC) Title VI Program will update the policy of non discrimination as provided by Title VI of the Civil Rights Act of 1964, and the Civil Rights Restoration Act of 1987 (P.L.
-100.259), for the New Orleans and St. Tammany urbanized areas; and

-WHEREAS, the Program will insure that no person within the jurisdiction of the Regional Planning Commission shall be excluded from participation in or otherwise discriminated against on the grounds of race, color, or national origin under any program or activity receiving federal financial assistance; and

-WHEREAS, the Title VI Coordinator shall be responsible for coordinating the overall administration of the Title VI program, plan, and assurances; and

-NOW, THEREFORE, BE IT RESOLVED, that the Regional Planning Commission hereby adopts the updated RPC Title VI Program, and will furnish copies to member parishes for their use and further consideration.

-Whereupon, after discussion, the question was called and resulted in the following:

-AYES: 22 NAYS: 0 ABSTENTIONS: 0

-And the Chairman declared the Resolution duly carried.
+Introduced by, seconded byCouncilmember Wanda Alcon, on the 13th day of August, 2019.
+WHEREAS, the Regional Planning Commission (RPC) Title VI Program will update the policy of nondiscrimination as provided by Title VI of the Civil Rights Act of 1964, and the Civil Rights Restoration Act of 1987 (P.L.
+100.259), for the New Orleans and St. Tammany urbanized areas; and WHEREAS, the Program will insure that no person within the jurisdiction of the Regional Planning Commission shall be excluded from participation in or otherwise discriminated against on the grounds of race, color, or national origin under any program or activity receiving federal financial assistance; and WHEREAS , the Title VI Coordinator shall be responsible for coordinating the overall administration of the Title VI program, plan, and assurances; and Now, Therefore, Be It Resolved , that the Regional Planning Commission hereby adopts the updated RPC Title VI Program, and will furnish copies to member parishes for their use and further consideration.
+Whereupon, after discussion, the question was called and resulted in the following: AYES: 29 NAYS: 0_ABSTENTIONS: 0 And the Chairman declared the Resolution duly carried.
+Michael Yenni Michael Yenni CHAIRMAN SECRETARY

-Fuelta atricia P. Briste

-DAVID E. PERALTA CHAIRMAN PATRICIA BRISTER SECRETARY